The Republic of Djibouti and Ethiopia are not necessarily the travel destinations you think of for your holidays!

 Ethiopia is a huge territory of nearly 1,100,000 km2, with a population of over 100 million people, composed of 9 major ethnic groups (Oromo, Amhara, Tigrayans, Somali, Sidama, Gurage, Afar, Harari and Falashas).
 The majority Christian community (44 %), peacefully cohabits with the Muslim community (34 %); animists also have an important presence (11 %).

-More than 80 languages are spoken in Ethiopia; there has been no official language since 1995; Oromo and Amharic are spoken by the largest number of inhabitants.
+More than 80 languages are spoken in Ethiopia; there is no longer an official language since 1995; Oromo and Amharic are spoken by the most large number of inhabitants.

 Ethiopia's roots are thousands of years old and the kingdom of Aksum was one of the most powerful of its time.